 There are keywords like “restaurants near me” which have high search volumes, but the results are highly customized.
 As we only track one location, this could significantly affect the reliability of the forecasts.
 This label automatically identifies and highlights them, as well as only taking a fraction of their total search volume into consideration in the forecasts.

-5. Spot keywords having the "Low relevance” label
+5. Spot keywords with the "Low relevance” label

-When looking in the Label section, choose the 'low relevance' one, to see where the user’s intention would not be met by the website’s content.
+In the Labels/Warnings filter, choose the "low relevance" one, to see where the user’s intention would not be met by the website’s content.
 This means it’s unlikely that it would rank for them.

 The label can always be removed if the user decides it is not the case.
-If it is indeed an irrelevant keyword, our suggestion would be to delete these keywords from the campaign.
+If it is indeed an irrelevant keyword, our suggestion would be to archive these keywords from the campaign.

 when the label is blue, it means the keyword is out of its peak season;

 when it’s yellow, the season is soon approaching;